robertwahler/repo_manager/examples/pc_saved_game_backup/README.markdown

 Synchronize
 ----------

+Synchronizing saved games to another PC can be accomplished using Git's 'pull' command.

+verify working folders are clean, if they are not, either revert them or commit and push

+    repo status

+pull from remote to all configured repos

+    repo pull

 Bash completion
 ---------------

 Clean
 -----
 Resetting this example folder back to its shipping defaults

 ### Delete the git repositories